 Committee.
-The five ESG subcommittees are:

-- 1) Operations: Responsible for environmental and social programs associated with income producing properties. - 2) Development & Construction: Responsible for environmental and social programs associated with development properties. - 3) Accounting & Reporting: Responsible for the generation of public disclosure related to the Trust's ESG program and performance. - 4) Choice Cares: Responsible for the Trust's philanthropic initiatives. - 5) Colleague Culture: Responsible for driving colleague engagement associated with workplace culture.
+The five ESG subcommittees are: Operations: Responsible for environmental and social programs associated with income producing properties.
+Development & Construction: Responsible for environmental and social programs associated with development properties.
+3) Accounting & Reporting: Responsible for the generation of public disclosure related to the Trust's ESG program and performance.
+4) Choice Cares: Responsible for the Trust's philanthropic initiatives.
+5) Colleague Culture: Responsible for driving colleague engagement associated with workplace culture.
 A dedicated ESG team is led by the Director of Sustainability & Environmental Programs.
-This team supports the ESG Steering Committee and ESG Subcommittees by chairing and/or contributing to each one.
+This team supports the ESG Steering Committee and contributing to each one.
 The team is tasked with the day-to-day management of initiatives related to the ESG program.
 These initiatives include: